alberto-valdeolivas/RWR-MH/README.md

-# RWR-MH
-Random Walk with Restart on Multiplex and Heterogeneous Biological Networks
+# Random Walk with Restart on Multiplex and Heterogeneous Biological Networks